35 Canadian books to check out in summer 2021

 The YA novel Hurricane Summer is a coming-of-age story about a teen named Tilla.
 Her relationship with her Jamaican-born father is straining due to his frequent absences from her life.
 Tilla decides to spend the summer in Jamaica in order to reconnect with her father and understand herself and the island he calls home.

-Asha Bromfield is a Black Canadian actress, singer and author best known for her role as Melody Jones, drummer of Josie and the Pussycats in the television show Riverdale.
+Asha Bromfield is a Black Canadian actress, singer and author best known for her role as Melody Valentine, drummer of Josie and the Pussycats in the television show Riverdale.

 Care Of is a collection of moving correspondence Ivan Coyote wrote in the early days of the COVID-19 lockdown, in response to letters and communications they had received, some of which dated back to 2009.
 The correspondence ranges from personal letters to Facebook messages to notes received after performing onstage, Coyote told CBC Radio host Dave White on Airplay.